Path Checking for MTL and TPTL over Data Words: Summary and Open Problems

 \section{Summary and Open Problems}

-Figure~\ref{fig-paths} collects our complexity results for path checking problems.
+Figure~\ref{fig-paths} collects our complexity results for path-checking problems.
 We use $\tptl^{\ge 2}$ to denote the fragments in which at least $2$ registers are used.
 We observe that in all cases whether data words are pure or not does not change the complexity.
 For finite data words, the complexity does not depend upon the encoding of data words (unary or binary), and for $\tptl$ and $\rmtl$, it does not depend on whether a data word is monotonic or not.
-In contrast to this, for infinite data words, these distinctions indeed influence the complexity: For binary encoded data words the complexity picture looks different from the picture for unary encoded or (quasi-)monotonic data words.
+In contrast to this, for infinite data words, these distinctions indeed influence the complexity: for binary encoded data words the complexity picture looks different from the picture for unary encoded or (quasi-)monotonic data words.

-We leave open the precise complexity of the model checking problem for $\mtl$ and $\tptl^1$ over DOCM.
-Model checking $\mtl$ over data words that are represented by SLPs is $\pspace$-complete (and this even holds for $\ltl$, see~\cite{DBLP:conf/concur/MarkeyS03}), but the SLPs that result from DOCM have a very simple form (see the proof of Lemma 6.2).
+We leave open the precise complexity of the model-checking problem for $\mtl$ and $\tptl^1$ over DOCMs.
+Model checking $\mtl$ over data words that are represented by SLPs is $\pspace$-complete (and this even holds for $\ltl$, see~\cite{DBLP:conf/concur/MarkeyS03}), but the SLPs that result from DOCMs have a very simple form (see the proof of Lemma 6.2).
 This may be helpful in proving a polynomial time upper bound.

-Kuhtz proved in his thesis \cite{Kuh10} that the tree checking problem for $\mathsf{CTL}$ (i.e., the question whether a given $\mathsf{CTL}$-formula holds in the root of a given tree) can be solved in $\mathsf{AC}^2(\mathsf{LogDCFL})$.
-One might try to combine this result with the $\mathsf{AC}^1(\mathsf{LogDCFL})$-algorithm of Bundala and Ouaknine \cite{DBLP:conf/icalp/BundalaO14} for $\mtl$ path checking over monotonic data words.
-There is an obvious $\mathsf{CTL}$-variant of $\mtl$ that might be called $\mathsf{MCTL}$, which to our knowledge has not been studied so far.
-Then, the question is whether the tree checking problem for $\mathsf{MCTL}$ is in $\mathsf{AC}^2(\mathsf{LogDCFL})$.
+Kuhtz proved in his thesis \cite{Kuh10} that the tree checking problem for $\textup{CTL}$ (i.e., the question whether a given $\textup{CTL}$ formula holds in the root of a given tree) can be solved in $\textup{AC}^2(\textup{LogDCFL})$.
+One might try to combine this result with the $\textup{AC}^1(\textup{LogDCFL})$-algorithm of Bundala and Ouaknine \cite{DBLP:conf/icalp/BundalaO14} for $\mtl$ path checking over monotonic data words.
+There is an obvious $\textup{CTL}$-variant of $\mtl$ that might be called $\textup{MCTL}$, which to our knowledge has not been studied so far.
+Then, the question is whether the tree checking problem for $\textup{MCTL}$ is in $\textup{AC}^2(\textup{LogDCFL})$.
 Here the tree nodes are labelled with data values and this labelling should be monotonic in the sense that if $v$ is a child of $u$, then the data value of $v$ is at least as large as the data value of $u$.

-Similarly to $\mtl$, also $\tptl$ has a $\mathsf{CTL}$-variant.
-One might try extend our polynomial time path checking algorithm for the one-variable $\tptl$-fragment to this $\mathsf{CTL}$-variant.
+Similarly to $\mtl$, also $\tptl$ has a $\textup{CTL}$-variant.
+One might try extend our polynomial time path checking algorithm for the one-variable $\tptl$-fragment to this $\textup{CTL}$-variant.